A Guide to Alzheimer’s Caregiving

 A Psychologist or Neuropsychologist

 A psychologist can help you understand the impact the disease may have on your loved one’s moods, behavior, and personality.
 A neuropsychologist can help you understand how the condition of your loved one’s brain affects their ability to communicate and remember information.
 Both can help you proactively manage behavioral and psychological issues that arise as the disease progresses.

 Geriatric Care Specialists

-- Evaluating your parent’s ability to live independently or perform specific tasks;
+- Evaluating your loved one’s ability to live independently and perform certain tasks

-- Offering information about available services and resources;
+- Providing information about services and resources available in your community

 A Home Healthcare Nurse or Aide